 Some of the more popular ones include:

-Just make sure you read through my Buyers guide so that you're not wasting money or time (if you end up with a dodgy device).
+Just make sure you read through my Buyer's Guide so that you're not wasting money or time (if you end up with a dodgy device).

 Traditional light bulbs, such as incandescent or halogen bulbs do emit red light, however, they also emit high amounts of heat with a wide band of wavelengths and are less effective for very specific therapeutic effects than their LED counterparts.

 Sauna Space sells heat lamps to enable you to build a home sauna at a low cost.
-These lamps, like many heat lamps on the market, also impact near-infrared light (NIR)—the light that we know is therapeutic to the body in the correct dosage.
+These lamps, like many heat lamps on the market, also impart near-infrared light (NIR)—the light that we know is therapeutic to the body in the correct dosage.

 But heat lamps are built to put out heat.
 Their red light (and even the NIR light) are by-products and are at such levels that the impact of this light on the body is rather low.